Hildegarde Withers: Film and television adaptations

+Author Palmer approved of Oliver's characterization so much that he gave the actress a mention in his Hollywood-based Withers novel The Puzzle of the Happy Hooligan.

+When Oliver left RKO in 1935 to sign with Metro-Goldwyn-Mayer, RKO attempted to continue the series with Helen Broderick in Murder on a Bridle Path (1936), then ZaSu Pitts in The Plot Thickens (1936) and Forty Naughty Girls (1937), but Oliver was sorely missed and the films were poorly received.

 Stuart Palmer collaborated with fellow mystery writer Craig Rice on several short stories that teamed Hildegarde Withers with Rice's lawyer-sleuth John J. Malone.
 This collaboration led to a Hollywood film, but due to contractual problems, Withers's character wound up being omitted from the movie.
 She was replaced by a feisty widow known as "Mrs. O'Malley".
 The film, a comic mystery released in 1950 as Mrs. O'Malley and Mr. Malone, starred James Whitmore and Marjorie Main as the title characters.

+There was also a 1950s lost pilot for a television sitcom, Amazing Miss Withers, starring Agnes Moorehead and Paul Kelly.

-In 1972, ABC made a Withers television movie with Eve Arden as Withers and James Gregory as Piper.
-The movie was well-received but there weren't any sequels.
+In 1972, ABC made a Withers television movie, A Very Missing Person, with Eve Arden as Withers, James Gregory as Piper, and Julie Newmar.
+It was based on Hildegarde Withers Makes the Scene (1969), which was completed by Fletcher Flora after Palmer's death.
+It was well-received but there were no sequels.